In fact, a lot of people find their best place to live in the Carolinas and aren’t ready to make the permanent move.

 Have a loose-leaf full of menus of local restaurants.
 You know your home the best, and you know what’s needed to have a great time there, if its cheap and easy to supply, make sure it’s there.

 After your guests have left, continue to make them feel special.
 Send them a card and thank them for staying with you.

 Ask them if there was anything missing or anything they’d like to see in the future.
 Most importantly, ask them for a testimonial you can put in your listing.
 If you have trouble writing, this is the best way to fill up your description.

-Hopefully, with these tips to managing and renting your second home, you’ll make the most of your investment.
+Hopefully, with these tips to managing and renting your Carolina Second Home will help you make the most of your investment.

-Renting out a vacation home can be a challenge, but also very rewarding when your mortgage is paid for you, and you get to vacation, and possibly retire free and clear in a place you love.
+But learning how to manage your Carolina Second Home can be very rewarding when your mortgage is paid for you.
+AND you get to vacation, and possibly relocate to your best place free and clear.

 If I can be of any assistance, please contact me.
 I would love to be your Expert to guide you through this process.

 Robert Bencivenga is a professional site locator and location analyst for major corporations.
 Robert researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.

 Robert Does Not Sell Real Estate!

 © 2005-2015 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.